aff3ct/aff3ct/doc/sphinx/source/simulation/overview/overview.rst

    :figwidth: 70 %
    :align: center

-   |SNR|-related parameters in the communication chain.
+   Code-related parameters in the communication chain.

 The simulator computes the |BER| and the |FER| for a |SNR| range (by default the
 |SNR| is :math:`E_b/N_0` in dB). ``-m`` is the first |SNR| value to simulate